Flights disrupted at U.S. East Coast airports as shutdown drags on

-NEW YORK/WASHINGTON (Reuters) - Hundreds of flights were grounded or delayed at three New York-area and Philadelphia airports as more air traffic controllers called in sick on Friday in one of the most tangible signs yet of disruption caused by a 35-day partial federal government shutdown.
+NEW YORK (Reuters) - Hundreds of flights were grounded or delayed at New York-area and Philadelphia airports as more air traffic controllers called in sick on Friday, in one of the most tangible signs yet of disruption from a 35-day partial shutdown of the U.S. government.

-The Federal Aviation Administration briefly issued a ground stop for arriving flights at New York’s LaGuardia Airport on Friday before lifting it about an hour later.
+The Federal Aviation Administration issued a ground stop for flights destined for New York’s LaGuardia Airport on Friday morning before lifting it about an hour later.
 Staff shortages also delayed flights at Newark Liberty International Airport and Philadelphia International Airport, the FAA said.

 Hundreds of thousands of federal workers have been furloughed or, as with some airport workers, required to work without pay.
 Some federal agencies have reported much higher absence rates among workers as they face an indefinite wait for their next paychecks.